Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

 Up till now, the goal of the mainline 802.11 amendments was to provide high throughput (802.11n, 802.11ac) and efficiency in dense environments through deterministic channel access (802.11ax).
-However, future WiFi generations are anticipated to accommodate also ultra-low latency and ultra-high reliability traffic (802.11be).
-Hence, the proper and timely update of the transmission settings for each class of traffic is of key importance.
-Meanwhile, \emph{finding adequate or even, in the best case, optimal configurations in an enormous search space using traditional algorithms is too time and computation resource consuming}, i.e., by the time the proper configuration is found, it is already out-dated as the propagation characteristics have changed.
-Additionally, new WLAN mechanisms also bring overhead in terms of additional measurements which provide input to their respective control algorithms.
+However, future Wi-Fi generations are anticipated to accommodate ultra-low latency and ultra-high reliability traffic (802.11be).
+Hence, the proper and timely update of the transmission settings is of key importance.
+Meanwhile, \emph{finding adequate configurations in an enormous search space using traditional algorithms is too time and computation resource consuming}.
+Additionally, new WLAN mechanisms also bring overhead in terms of additional measurements which are needed to provide input to their respective control algorithms.
 In the past, with only a few possible \ac{MCS} values (i.e., in early versions of 802.11), it was possible to quickly test all of them and select the best one.
-Currently, e.g., the introduction of precoding techniques (with beamforming in 802.11ac) requires additional frequent channel measurements towards associated stations, while the interference nulling mechanism (envisioned in 802.11be) will require additional measurements of the channels to stations in adjacent cells.
-The more active measurements have to be performed, the less channel air-time is available for actual communication.
+Currently, such a selection is practically impossible.